Abson & Company

 This unique micro-history of the Absons charts the family’s stewardship of a slave factory in Dahomey, their intermarriage with African neighbours, and their ultimate decline.

-Along the way he had three sons with an African woman, the eldest partly schooled in England, and a bright daughter named Sally.
+Along the way he had three sons with an African woman, the eldest partly schooled in England, and a daughter named Sally.
 When Abson died, royal lackeys kidnapped his children.
-Sally was placed in the king’s harem and pined away; her brothers vanished.
+Sally was placed in the king’s harem; her brothers vanished.
 That king became so unpopular as a result that the people of Dahomey disowned him.

 Abson also mastered the local language and became an historian.
 After only two years as fort chief, he was part of the king’s delegation to make peace with an enemy, a unique event in centuries of Dahomean history.